diegopacheco/Diego-Pacheco-Sandbox/README.markdown

 Welcome to @diego_pacheco sandbox page!
 =======================================

 Here you will find all the (kinda of) geek stuff, code is everywere.
-I hope you have fun, i'm updating this page/repository a lot, so watch for new stuff.
+I hope you have fun, <br />
+i'm updating this page/repository a lot, so watch for new stuff. <br />

 ## Presentations(slides)
 http://www.slideshare.net/diego.pacheco/presentations